crs4/pydoop/docs/pydoop_script.rst

    which to fetch configuration property values (see `Accessing Parameters`_ below).

-The key and value your emit from your combiner will be piped to the reducer.
+The key-value pair emitted by your combiner will be piped to the reducer.

 Reducer
 +++++++